Amrita Vishwa Vidyapeetham Allied & Life Science 2025

 All India Institute of Medical Sciences (AIIMS) |

 A cut-off is the minimum requirement of scores, rank or percentage considered by academic institutes to provide admissions to the students.
 It is either based on the previously passed examination or entrance examinations.
-Admissions in the popular universities are done based on the rank or cut off marks they score in the entrance exams.
-These cutoff marks helps the candidate to pursue the course in their dream university or college.
+Admissions in the popular universities are done based on the rank or cut-off marks they score in the entrance exams.
+These cutoff marks help the candidate to pursue the course in their dream university or college.

 Semester 1 | Semester 2 |